 Marrakech is surrounded by dramatic desert, towering mountains and rugged coastline that’s dotted with rushing waterfalls, idyllic Berber villages and even ski resorts.
 Don’t miss the opportunity to explore them.

 Marrakech is a great place to visit.
 But when the hustle and bustle gets too much, it’s time to head out and explore the surrounding countryside.
 With the Atlas Mountains just an hour from Marrakech, the coast only two hours away and the edge of the desert within five hours of the city, the range of day trips is numerous.
 This is our pick of the best.

-When the heat of Marrakech gets to be too much, locals tend to head to the Ourika Valley where temperatures are cooler and lunch by the river awaits.
+When the heat of Marrakech gets to be too much, locals tend to head to the Ourika Valley, where temperatures are cooler and lunch by the river awaits.
 Climb up to the Setti Fatma waterfalls to enjoy some of the cooler air (young men and boys may try to guide you, but just insist that you know the way) before finding a rock to perch on and enjoy the views and sounds of the rushing waterfalls.

-This delightful valley feels slightly off the tourist path with its gentle rolling hills dotted with olive trees and the nearby Atlas Mountains towering over in the background.
+This delightful valley feels slightly off the tourist path with its gentle rolling hills dotted with olive trees and the nearby Atlas Mountains towering in the background.
 The pace here is slow, with Berber villages dotting the mountainside.
-On Saturdays, stop at the weekly market in Asni en route, where locals gather from the surrounding villages to purchase everything from fruits and vegetables, meats, household goods, clothing and more.
+On Saturdays, stop at the weekly market in Asni en route, where locals gather from the surrounding villages to purchase everything from fruits and vegetables to meats, household goods, clothing and more.